 The Company places considerable importance on training and developing its people.
 Historically, training has primarily been delivered face-to-face at the Company’s in-house training facilities and supported through blended e-learning.
 During the COVID-19 lockdown, and in the time since, the Group has placed additional emphasis on its e-learning platform, ensuring all colleagues completed vital return-to-work training, in addition to refreshing core skills.
 Moving forward the Company will make more use of technology to deliver training through e-learning, webinars and interactive online sessions.

 The Company, in partnership with Liverpool John Moores University and Coleg Cambria, established the UK’s first dedicated Housebuilding Degree.
 The three-year degree provides students with a full overview of housebuilding skills including quality, project management, health and safety, business skills and law.
-Learning is achieved through a blend of classroom activities, virtual learning, practical site visits and tutorials, meaning that learners are be able to combine their studies with working and earning.
-To date this has been used to upskill the Group’s existing workforce and the Board are pleased to welcome the first intake of sponsored degree students who will join the Group this Autumn post A Levels.
+Learning is achieved through a blend of classroom activities, virtual learning, practical site visits and tutorials, meaning that learners are able to combine their studies with working and earning.
+Having successfully brought our first employees through to graduation we opened up the degree programme to post A-Level school leavers for the first time during the year, bringing in 16 high calibre youngsters.

 The Company is committed to assisting with tackling the problem of attracting young people to construction, and more specifically housebuilding, by analysing the barriers to entry-level recruitment into the sector and making recommendations to overcome these.
-For further details of the work undertaken in analysing the state of apprenticeships and construction careers in the UK, the 2020 Apprentice Report can be found on the Company’s website at redrowplc.co.uk.
+During the year, the Company signed up to the Talent Retention Scheme set up by the Construction Leadership Council to assist where possible with helping out apprentices who had lost their jobs.

 Health, Safety and Environment